mavryk-network/mavryk-k8s/charts/snapshotEngine/README.md

 helm install snapshotEngine -f values.yaml
 ```

-7. Depending on the chain size (mainnet more time, testnet less time) you should have `LZ4` tarballs, and if you are deploying to a rolling node Tezos `.rolling` snapshots as well in your S3 bucket.
+7. Depending on the chain size (mainnet more time, testnet less time) you should have `LZ4` tarballs, and if you are deploying to a rolling node Mavryk `.rolling` snapshots as well in your S3 bucket.

 :warning: Testnet artifacts may appear in as soon as 20-30 minutes or less depending on the size of the chain.
 Rolling mainnet artifacts will take a few hours, and mainnet archive tarballs could take up to 24 hours.